AU REVOIR… (NEW SITE LIVE NOW!)

 b.
 Pajamas.

 c.
-Toiletries (toothbrushes, baby wipes, deoderant, hand sanitizer, etc.).
+Travel toiletries (toothbrushes, baby wipes, deoderant, hand sanitizer, etc.).

 e.
 Blanket.

 f.
-Cereal bars, Beef (or meat substitute) Jerky, etc.
+Food bars, Beef (or meat substitute) Jerky, etc.

 g.
 Small sewing + First Aid kits (if you don’t have one, you can make them from an old Altoids tin or glasses case).